mapcrafter/mapcrafter/docs/configuration.rst

 .. note::

-    These options are for the maps.
+    These options are for maps.
 You can specify them in the map sections (the ones starting with ``map:``) or you can specify them in the ``global:map`` section.
 If you specify them in the global section, these options become default values and are inherited into the map sections if you do not overwrite